 In the year ended December 31, 2007, our operating expenses increased to \$13,666,431 from \$2,309,710 reported in 2006.
 The 492% increase in our total operating expenses is attributable to several factors associated with the increase in the size of our operations and the personnel needed to carry out these operations.
-Our personnel costs rose by \$5,489,911 to \$5,656,726 during this period as a result of a \$3,937,485 charge in respect of the equity awards granted under the Stock Option Plan to obtain and retain qualified management, a stock based compensation expense of \$407,200 and the addition of employees in Albania, Canada, Central Asia and Chile.
-Additionally, our administrative costs rose by \$4,348,416 to \$5,376,707 during this period as a result of a stock based compensation expense to third parties of \$2,560,000 resulting from a payment of 400,000 shares as a finders' fee to each of Anderson Properties Incorporated and John Martin in connection with our acquisition of DWM Petroleum and the hiring of employees and the setting up of different offices in connection with our operations in Albania, Canada, Central Asia and Chile.
+Our personnel costs rose by \$5,489,911 to \$5,567,26 during this period as a result of a \$3,937,485 charge in respect of the equity awards granted under the Stock Option Plan to obtain and retain qualified management, a stock based compensation expense of \$407,200 and the addition of employees in Albania, Canada, Central Asia and Chile.
+Additionally, our administrative costs rose by \$4,348,416 to \$5,376,707 during this period as a result of a stock based compensation of DWM Petroleum and the hiring of employees and the setting up of different offices in connection with our operations in Albania, Canada, Central Asia and Chile.
 As a consequence of the aggressive expansion in the effort of securing further exploration acreage, exploration costs increased by ten fold for the year ended December 31, 2007 to \$1,216,510.
-As a result of the merger between Manas Petroleum Corporation and DWM and consulting costs related to becoming a public company, our audit and legal expenses increased by 43% to \$1,400,855 for the year ended December 31, 2007 versus \$980,692 for the year ended December 31, 2006.
+As a result of the merger between Manas Petroleum Corporation and DWM and consulting costs related to becoming a public company, our audit and legal expenses increased by 43% to \$1,400,855 for the year ended December 31, 2007